New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-Based on detailed GEANT4~\cite{GEANT4:2002zbu} studies, in order to mitigate the backgrounds from accidental overlaps of the photons from BRN spallation interactions by 10 orders of magnitude, the following detector capabilities are essential: \begin{itemize} \item Fine granular calorimeter with high precision shower position resolution to identify the decay vertex better than 1~cm \item Excellent timing resolution of the detector for the arrival time difference sub-ns level \item As fine a mass resolution as possible, better than an MeV level \item Precision tracking system under a magnetic field to distinguish charged particles from photons, identify the sign of the charged particle and measure momenta \end{itemize} Based on the above detector requirements and the subsequent detailed studies on the limitations in Ref.~\cite{Kim:2024vxg}, the DAMSA collaboration is planning on constructing a compact detector as shown in Fig.~\ref{fig:little-damsa-det}, named the Little DAMSA Pilot Project (LDPP).
+Based on detailed GEANT4~\cite{GEANT4:2002zbu} studies, in order to mitigate the backgrounds from accidental overlaps of the photons from BRN spallation interactions by 10 orders of magnitude, the following detector capabilities are essential: \begin{itemize} \item Fine granular calorimeter with high precision shower position resolution to identify the decay vertex better than 1~cm \item Excellent timing resolution of the detector for sub-ns arrival time differences \item As fine a mass resolution as possible, better than few MeV level \item Precision tracking system under a magnetic field to distinguish charged particles from photons, identify the sign of the charged particle, and measure momenta \end{itemize} Based on the above detector requirements and the subsequent detailed studies on the limitations in Ref.~\cite{Kim:2024vxg}, the DAMSA collaboration is planning on constructing a compact detector as shown in Fig.~\ref{fig:little-damsa-det}, named the Little DAMSA Pilot Project (LDPP).
 The collaboration has established the following strategic staged approach: \begin{itemize} \item {\bf Stage 0: Electron beam background validation} $\rightarrow$ This is to measure and validate GEANT4 simulation results of the neutron and photon background flux at the electron beams. \item {\bf Stage 1: The $a\rightarrow \gamma\gamma$ demonstrator at an electron beam} $\rightarrow$ This is to build a demonstrator experiment with only the tungsten target, vacuum decay chamber, and an ECAL.
 While CsI ECAL would be ideal, this experiment could use an ECAL made of plastic scintillation counters.
-A charged particle veto counters need to be employed. \item {\bf Stage 2: The $a\rightarrow \gamma\gamma/ e^{+}e^{-}$ demonstrator at an electron beam} $\rightarrow$ The detector in stage 1 demonstrator will be enhanced with the Si tracker (and magnet if needed) to demonstrate the expanded signal capture to charged particle final states. \item {\bf Stage 3: Proton beam background validation} $\rightarrow$ This is to measure and validate GEANT4 simulation results of the neutron and photon background fluxes at proton beams. \item {\bf Stage 4: Full scale DAMSA experiment at the proton beams} $\rightarrow$ The full scale DAMSA experiment with proper beam dumps at a proton beam facility. \end{itemize} Based on both experimental results and simulation studies, the validation effort using the 2 GeV mixed beam (approximately 80\% electrons and 20\% charged pions) at the Fermilab Test Beam Facility showed that no significant neutron production was observed for either the 4 mm or 16 mm tungsten target configurations.
+A charged particle veto counter needs to be employed.
+The likely candidate facility is the LESA facility at SLAC with the 8~GeV electron beams. \item {\bf Stage 2: The $a\rightarrow \gamma\gamma/ e^{+}e^{-}$ demonstrator at an electron beam} $\rightarrow$ The detector in Stage 1 demonstrator will be enhanced with the Si tracker (and magnet if needed) to demonstrate the expanded signal capture to charged particle final states. \item {\bf Stage 3: Proton beam background validation} $\rightarrow$ This is to measure and validate GEANT4 simulation results of the neutron and photon background fluxes at proton beams. \item {\bf Stage 4: Full scale DAMSA experiment at the proton beams} $\rightarrow$ The full scale DAMSA experiment with proper beam dumps at a proton beam facility, such as that the CERN's beam dump facility in which the SHiP experiment plans to commission in 2032.
+The collaboration has submitted a white paper~\cite{damsa-ship} to the recently completed European Particle Physics Strategy update. \end{itemize} Based on both experimental results and simulation studies, the validation effort using the 2 GeV mixed beam (approximately 80\% electrons and 20\% charged pions) at the Fermilab Test Beam Facility showed that no significant neutron production was observed for either the 4 mm or 16 mm tungsten target configurations.